Nearsoft/apprentice/terminal/terminal.md

 #### Excercises
 1. Create a file containing your username and hostname
 2. Create a tree directory ~/movies/goodmovies/top5movies
-3. Create a file on top5movies and add your 5 favorite movies
+3. Create a file in top5movies and add your 5 favorite movies
 4. Create a directory ~/to_delete add 3 files and remove it interactively
-5. Search for the file *term.log* and display it absolute path
+5. Search for the file *term.log* and display it's absolute path
 6. Search for all the files on your home directory that contain the word password